Afghan Girl Roboticists Denied US Visas

 Re: (Score:2)

+The Gambian team was also denied entry, and they're also not an at-risk country.
+More than 160 countries are taking part and only two were rejected, agreed that it is most likely a local consulate thing.

 Re: Trump Ban?
-Maybe Not (Score:2, Informative)
+Maybe Not (Score:3, Informative)

 Exactly.
 The consular officer probably had concerns about them not returning to Afghanistan (or perhaps their chaperone) and that is then most likely explanation.
 Visitor visas are not a right, contrary to what many in the tech community seem to think.
 They require a finding by the consular officer that the visitor has sufficient ties to their native country that they will return to it at the end of their stay.
 A child with no job, parents with a less than ideal situation, in a devastated country, would hav